 Practicing at home helps remind Kira Storch's 3- and 5-year-old sons that shots aren't pain-free.
 "I say that getting a shot is like getting a pinch on the arm, then I give a light pinch and ask how it felt," says San Francisco resident Storch, whose boys don't cry at the doctor's office.
 "Five minutes later, I ask how their arm feels, reminding them about the pinch and saying that a shot will be the same."

-Eliminate the element of surprise by teaching your child what to expect at his appointment.
+Eliminate the element of surprise by teaching your child what to expect at their appointment.

 "At home, parents can read books to their kids about visiting the doctor and encourage them to play doctor," Bennett says.
 "Sometimes kids who bring stuffed animals to appointments like giving them pretend shots before the doctor gives one to them."